sixpark/slate/source/index.html.md

 The API specification version is currently V1, meaning most endpoints will contain `/api/v1` in the URL path.

-We've provided language bindings in Shell but recommend [Postman](https://www.postman.com) and have included a Postman collection with this documentation.
+We've provided language bindings in Shell but recommend [Postman](https://www.postman.com) and have included a [Postman collection and environment](https://github.com/sixpark/slate/tree/master/support) with this documentation.
 You can view Shell code examples in the dark area to the right.

 # Authentication